 If for nothing else, it's worth visiting the castle for a stunning view of the Vltava River and Prague Castle.

 After a visit to Vysehrad, enjoy the traditional Czech dish - goulash, at restaurant U Kroka to get some fuel before you continue your exploration.
-Alternatively, for something a little different, you can grab a bite to eat at Manifesto Market Anděl.
+Alternatively, you can grab a bite to eat at Manifesto Market Anděl for something a little different.
 It’s an outdoor market with street food stands offering many different cuisines - from Brazilian empanadas and American burgers to Greek gyros and Italian pasta.

 Another Prague attraction worth seeing is Grébovka (Havlíčkovy Sady), a beautiful historic park inspired by the Italian Renaissance with grape vines, a fountain and breathtaking views.
 There is also a wonderful wine bar - Altán Grébovka, and a garden cafe - Pavilon Grébovka.